 Fly to Amman and transfer to Petra

 Transfer to Cairo airport for your flight to Amman, Jordan.
-From here, we set out towards Madaba on the 5,000-year-old King’s Highway, a legendary route from biblical lore.
-Our first stop is Mount Nebo, from which Moses is said to have finally gazed upon the Promised Land before he died.
+From here, we'll set out towards Petra, Jordan, with lunch en route.
+Along the way, we'll make a stop in Mount Nebo, from which Moses is said to have finally gazed upon the Promised Land before he died.
 It is also believed that his tomb lies here.
 Take in spectacular views of the Jordan Valley and Dead Sea before we continue to Madaba, the famed "City of Mosaics,” known for its exquisite, vibrantly colored mosaics from the Byzantine era.
-After lunch at a local restaurant, we’ll continue along the King’s Highway toward Petra.
+From here, we’ll continue along the King’s Highway toward Petra.

 Explore ancient Petra

 Today, you’ll set out for a guided walking tour of Jordan’s greatest archaeological treasure — awe-inspiring Petra.
 Petra’s strategic location at an important trade crossroads prompted the nomadic Arab Nabataeans to establish a settlement here around 300 BC.
 Carving beautiful buildings directly into the rose-red rock, they also applied ingenious methods to control the water supply, creating a prosperous oasis.
 The city declined under Roman rule and was eventually abandoned, falling into obscurity until its rediscovery by the Swiss explorer Johann Ludwig Burckhardt in 1812.
 As you explore Petra’s intricately carved Treasury, Great Temple, and tombs, your City Host will share some of this magnificent UNESCO World Heritage Site’s long and intriguing history.
 Then, with the afternoon at leisure, discover the area on your own or relax until joining your fellow travelers for dinner at the hotel.